Lesson 3 – Introduction to Metal Guitar Riffs with the Palm-Mute Technique

 While keeping your hand in this position, pick the strings with a plectrum as usual, and that's all there is to it! ;)

-Experiment with varying amounts of pressure the heel of your picking hand applies to the strings, and with how close that hand is to the bridge, and find what sounds best for you.
+Experiment with varying amounts of pressure the heel of your picking hand applies to the strings, and with how close the hand is to the bridge, and find what sounds best for you.

-In guitar tabs, palm mutes are indicated by P.M. abbreviation.
+In guitar tabs, palm mutes are indicated by the P.M. abbreviation.

-If there's a series of palm mutes, the P.M. abbreviation and a dotted line that follows designate this area:
+If there's a series of palm mutes, the P.M. and a dotted line that follows designate the area where the palm muting technique should be applied.

-When the dotted line ends, you open up palm mute and play in a regular position.
+When the dotted line ends, you lift the palm mute and play in a regular position.

 Now let's play some riffs!